zhunhung/person_scraper/README.md

-# Person Scrapper
+# Person Scraper

-Given a name of a person, the scrapper will cross check against the following databases:
+Given a name of a person, the scraper will cross check against the following databases:

 - [X] OFAC SDN
 - [X] The Panama Papers